akash199699/Advanced-Sentiment-Analyzer/README.md

 ```
 Advanced-Sentiment-Analyzer/
 ├── sentiment_analyzer.py      # Main Python script for sentiment analysis
-└──sentiment_analyzer.ipynb   # Jupyter Notebook version
+└── sentiment_analyzer.ipynb   # Jupyter Notebook version
 ```

 ---

-## 🔬 Features

-* Text preprocessing (cleaning, tokenization)
-* Vectorization using Bag-of-Words or TF-IDF
-* Sentiment classification using ML models (e.g., Naive Bayes, SVM)
-* Model accuracy evaluation
-* Can be extended to analyze social media, reviews, etc.

----

 ## 👨‍💻 Author

 Developed by **B Akash Krishna**
-As part of an Internship by Novolo AI through AccelerateX
+As part of an AI Internship by Novolo AI.

 ---

 ## 💡 Future Enhancements

-* Deep learning integration for improved accuracy
+* Deep Learning model fine-tuning
-* Web-based or GUI interface
-* Real-time sentiment analysis for live data streams
+* Real-time API for external integration
-* Multilingual sentiment support
+* Advanced visualizations (confusion matrix, class distributions)
+* Enhanced error handling and data validation

 ---

 ## 📝 License

-This project is for educational purposes.
-Feel free to use, modify, or extend it for personal learning or demonstration.
+This project is for educational and demonstration purposes.
+Feel free to use or extend it for personal projects.

 ```